 - Do we need special equipment at home before hospice begins?

 - Are all hospices the same?

 - If my loved one gets better, can we return to regular medical treatment?

 - Do you assist our family after our loved one dies?

 - How much does hospice cost?

-A nurse is available 24 hours a day, seven days a week to answer your call.
+A nurse will answer your phone call 24 hours a day, seven days a week.

 Each person’s journey is unique, but there are some common signs that appear as your loved one's health and independence decline.
 Your Hospice Care Team will help you understand signs to watch for and what to expect.
 Please call us with any questions, or to report any changes in your loved one’s condition.
 When you call, please be ready to tell the nurse:

 - Your phone number

 - Administration on Aging